PortableApps64/PortableApps-ForMacOS64/F/PortableFirefox-OS64/README.md

  <a href="https://www.GNU.org/licenses/old-licenses/lgpl-2.0.html" target="_blank">GPL-2.0</a>.
 </dd><dd>
  <b class="b">•</b> So we must change existing (CocoaDialog) dialog
- program in old ‘script’, into something else, like: Pashua, & create a new ‘script’/‘script&#46;sh’, etc.<dl>
+ program (used by old ‘script’), into something else, like: Pashua, & create a new ‘script’/‘script&#46;sh’, etc.<dl>
  <dd>
   ( A dialog program is a type of a program which provides+performs